MEMORIAL DAY

 Trolley

 12:00 pm - Parade step off starting at North and Bedford Streets. at Latham Park, proceeds south on Bedford St, across Broad Street, south on Atlantic St to Veterans Memorial Park.
-The Grand Marshal Al Koproski, U.S. Army Veteran.
+The Grand Marshal Anthony Venezio, U.S. Army Veteran.

 1:00 pm - Memorial Day Ceremony at Veterans Memorial park.
 Actual start time will be contingent on the ending of the Parade.
 Folding chair seats will be available to veterans who do not wish to sit on the built in park seating.
 A port-a-john will be available at the parade start and at the park.
 Check the Stamford Advocate for event advertising and articles in the next few days.
-The city has a webpage dedicated to the parade and ceremony here.
-Check as things may change.
+The city has a webpage dedicated to the parade and ceremony.

 Grand Marshal